-The Bersted Park housing development is recognised by ADC as a development with a good quality design and levels of provision.
+The Bersted Park housing development is recognised by ADC as a development with a good quality design and levels of provision in relation to open space, sport and recreation.
 It is considered by the Local Authority as a model example and should act as an aspiration for future developments of a similar scale and nature.